Erick Fedde outduels a young ace as the Nationals open a doubleheader with a win

 In the bottom of the fourth, Fedde dotted his gem with a step forward.
 He struck out Starling Marte with a pinpoint fastball before Jesús Aguilar lifted a single.
 In past starts, Fedde may have wilted at the first sign of trouble, his command may have slipped, and the Marlins could have used a small crack in his rhythm and torn it open.
 But he calmly discarded the next two hitters to stay on track.

 Fedde kept cruising from there.
 He stranded a runner in the fifth after issuing a leadoff walk to Garrett Cooper.
-He stranded another in the sixth after he plucked Aguilar with two outs.
+He stranded another in the sixth after he plunked Aguilar with two outs.
 Fedde, in all, got 11 called strikes on 47 sinkers.
 That pitch maxed out at 96 mph, a high velocity for Fedde, and he mixed it with a balanced diet of curveballs, cutters and change-ups.
 He threw 91 pitches total and completed six innings for the second time this year.

 “It’s just one of those days where you have four pitches,” Fedde said.
 “You know, you love those days.”